One Day in Brussels

 Brussels Quick Facts

 Brussels (Bruxelles) is the capital city of Belgium.
-Often referred as the Heart of Europe, Brussels is the de facto capital of the European Union, hosting the European Parliament and NATO headquarters.
+Often referred to as the Heart of Europe, Brussels is the de facto capital of the European Union, hosting the European Parliament and NATO headquarters.
 This gastronomic city is also known for Belgian waffles, chocolate, fries – often mislabeled as French fries – and beer.
-Brussels is a cultural Mecca for all the comic book buffs.
+Brussels is a cultural Mecca for all comic book buffs.
 Architecturally, Brussels is the capital of Art Nouveau.

 As if all of the above is not impressive enough, Brussels fascinates me with its diverse culture.
 While the city is located inside the Flemish region, 90% of its residents dominantly speak French.
 The French and Flemish communities are somewhat “segregated” by two separate cultural and education systems.
 This has created tension between the two communities even today.
 Contrary to the common belief, not many residents are bilingual although the city adopted both the French and Dutch languages to please both communities.
 Interesting, isn’t it?

 Pin It for Later!

 Brussels Itinerary 1 Day

 Is it really possible to see Brussels in one day?
 Absolutely not.
 But Brussels is small enough one can explore highlights in a day.
 Perhaps that is why some travelers consider Brussels as a layover city or day trip destination from Western Europe.

 I have to warn you, though.
 Once you visit Brussels, you will want to return to this charming city or extend your stay.
 If you have the flexibility, go for it.
 If not, here’s a compact itinerary for one perfect day in Brussels.

 >> Before showing you how to create your Brussels one-day itinerary, I would like to share a few time-efficient options.
 Because a day in any city is never enough…really.
 When you are in a rush, joining an organized tour is an excellent way to make the most of your time: